Disappearance of Aimee Semple McPherson: Escape through the desert

 In the first grand jury inquiry, Keyes drew attention to a watch visible on McPherson's wrist in a photograph of her in the hospital bed; he asserted that she had not taken a wristwatch to the beach and the kidnappers were unlikely to let her have one.
 However, the couple who found her, the mayor of Agua Prieta, policemen, nurses and other persons she met with did not recall her having a wristwatch before she was in hospital.
 McPherson said she obtained the watch in the hospital.

-The skepticism was disputed by most other Douglas, Arizona, area residents, including expert tracker C.E.
+The skepticism was disputed by most other Douglas area residents, including expert tracker C.E.
 Cross, who testified that McPherson's physical condition, shoes, and clothing were all consistent with an ordeal such as she described.
 Cross also noted tracks consistent with McPherson's shoes near an automobile's tire prints outside Agua Prieta, and determined they had nothing to do with each other.
 The temperature was only 97 F in the Sonora Desert on the day of McPherson's desert trek.
-Disgusted at what was happening in the Los Angeles court, Mayor A.E.
+Based on this, Mayor A.E.
 Hinton, together with 22 representative citizens of Douglas, Arizona, signed a testimonial document affirming their belief in the statements McPherson made.

 Several months later, Douglas Constable O. A. Ash elaborated on the prison shack that could not be located in earlier searches.
 He said the shack, a miner's cabin near an abandoned mine 18 mi from Douglas, was found on August 18, 1926.
 Inside they saw the oil can which had been opened with a can opener, "and we could see that the rough edge had been used to cut the bed ticking strips which apparently had bound the woman's wrists and ankles."
 He also said he saw the marks on McPherson's wrists made by these strips, that her ankles were swollen, and that there were holes in her stockings and a pocket was torn from her dress.